-STAR Quarter T DATE Year KEY OUTPUTS LEAD DEPT./AGENCY SUPPORTING DEPTS./AGENCIES Q1 2015/16 SIP11: Economic infrastructure development programme - Wheat value chain Provide agro-logistics infrastructure to support to SIP 11 for development of an integrated value chain; Coordinate basic services support to farmers; Revitalization of old irrigation schemes and development of new schemes along rivers; DAFF (CD Agro- processing and Marketing) NAMC DRDLR Q1 2015/16 Strategically located land acquired to support smallholder farmers aligned to value chains; Tenure security of farm dwellers; Land acquired to decongest communal spaces DRDLR DAFF Q1 2015/16 National Wheat Production Programme: Recapitalisation and development support provided to smallholder farmers & provide on farm infrastructure to new farmers Support provided to equity schemes linked to identified value chains Standardised and targeted input supply package for smallholder and commercial wheat producers.
-Standardised and targeted input and on-farm infrastructure for wheat producers.
-DAFF (CD Plant Production and Health) CASP DRDLR, PDAs
+STAF RT DATE KEY OUTPUTS LEAD DEPT./AGEN- SUPPORTING DEPTS./ Quarter Year RET OUTFUTS CY AGENCIES Q1 2015/16 SIP11: Economic infrastructure development programme-Wheat value chain Provide agro-logistics infrastructure to support to SIP 11 for development of an integrated value chain; Coordinate basic services support to farmers; Revitalization of old irrigation schemes and development of new schemes along rivers; DAFF (CD Agro-pro- cessing and Market- ing) NAMC DRDLR Q1 2015/16 Land allocation-spatial planning Strategically located land acquired to support smallholder farmers aligned to value chains; Tenure security of farm dwellers; Land acquired to decongest communal spaces DRDLR DAFF

-Q1 2015/16 National Wheat Research and Development Programme: Development of an integrated pipeline for the development of higher yielding varieties Breeding Pest disease control Lowing of input costs DAFF (CD Plant Production and Health) ARC, DST, Universities, Winter Cereal Trust, private seed companies Q1 2015/16 National Wheat Training Programme: Capacity building of rural youth engaged in wheat production and processing Develop a training and communication system to support extension staff with technical and advisory support services for wheat production Refine and expand smallholder training programmes on primary production and post-harvest practices for wheat DRDLR DAFF (CD Sector Capacity Dev.)
+STAR T DATE KEY OUTPUTO LEAD DEPT./AGEN- SUPPORTING DEPTS./ Quarter Year KEY OUTPUTS CY AGENCIES Q1 2015/16 National Wheat Production Programme: Recapitalisation and development support provided to smallholder farmers & provide on farm infrastructure to new farmers Support provided to equity schemes linked to identified value chains Standardised and targeted input supply package for smallholder and commercial wheat producers.
+Standardised and targeted input and onfarm infrastructure for wheat producers.
+DAFF (CD Plant Production and Health) CASP DRDLR, PDAs Q1 2015/16 National Wheat Research and Development Programme: Development of an integrated pipeline for the development of higher yielding varieties Breeding Pest disease control Lowing of input costs DAFF (CD Plant Production and Health) ARC, DST, Universities, Winter Cereal Trust, pri- vate seed companies Q1 2015/16 National Wheat Training Programme: Capacity building of rural youth engaged in wheat production and processing Develop a training and communication system to support extension staff with technical and advisory support services for wheat production Refine and expand smallholder training programmes on primary production and post-harvest practices for wheat DRDLR DAFF (CD Sector Capacity Dev.)
 PDAs, ARC, Grain SA

-5.4 Fruits and vegetables
+6.4 Fruit and vegetables

 Fruit and vegetable production are critical for employment and the agro-processing sector in South Africa more especially in rural areas and peri-urban zones.
 South Africa is globally known for being a net exporter of citrus, deciduous and subtropical fruits.
 According to Nel (2014), there are 165 000 full year direct employment positions along the portion of the value chain under direct control of fruit producers and packers.
 This represents a 10% contribution by the fruit industry toward the overall employment in the agricultural sector.
-Increased investments into horticultural production can help reduce rural unemployment and contribute to GDP growth and exports, but integrating smallholder farmers who can benefit from export opportunities remains a challenge.
+Also, there are about 8 000 people directly providing services to the fruit industry at an annual cost of R1,6 billion, and 109 000 people are employed in downstream service positions at R1,8 billion per annum.
+This places the fruit sector to rank high in terms of its labour intensive and growth potential in the NDP.
+Therefore, increased investments into horticultural production can help reduce rural unemployment and contribute to GDP growth and exports, but integrating smallholder farmers who can benefit from export opportunities remains a challenge.

-Fresh fruit in particular is a prominent export sector, whilst vegetable production is largely for the domestic market.
-Currently, over 50% of fruit produced is exported, and less than 20 percent goes directly into the National Fresh Produce Markets (NFPM).
-In terms of the distribution of vegetables, 46% of production is sold through the fresh produce markets, 42% through direct sales and own consumption, 10% are processed, and 2% of vegetables are exported.
+Fresh fruit in particular is a prominent export sector, while vegetable production is largely for the domestic market.
+Currently, over 50% of fruit produced is exported, and less than 20% goes directly into the National Fresh Produce Markets (NFPM).
+In terms of the distribution of vegetables, 46% of produce is sold through the fresh produce markets, 42% through direct sales and own consumption, 10% are processed, and 2% of vegetables are exported.